QiuYukang/5G-LENA/doc/source/nr-module.rst

 Architecture
 ************
 The 'NR' module has been designed to perform end-to-end simulations of 3GPP-oriented cellular networks.
 The end-to-end overview of a typical simulation with the 'NR' module is drawn in Figure :ref:`fig-e2e`.
 In dark gray, we represent the existing, and unmodified, ns-3 and LENA components.
 In light gray, we describe the NR components.
 On one side, we have a remote host (depicted as a single node in the Figure, for simplicity, but there can be multiple nodes) that connects to an PGW/SGW (Packet Gateway and Service Gateway), through a link.
 Such a connection can be defined with any technology that is currently available in ns-3.
 The diagram illustrates a single link, but there are no limits on the topology, including any number of remote hosts.
-Inside the SGW/PGW, the ``EpcSgwPgwApp`` encapsulates the packet using the GTP protocol.
+Inside the SGW/PGW, the ``NrEpcSgwPgwApp`` encapsulates the packet using the GTP protocol.
 Through an IP connection, which represents the backhaul of the NR network (again, described with a single link in the Figure, but the topology can vary), the GTP packet is received by the gNB.
-There, after decapsulating the payload, the packet is transmitted inside the NR stack through the entry point represented by the class ``NRGnbNetDevice``.
-The packet, if received correctly at the UE, is passed to higher layers by the class ``NRUeNetDevice``.
+There, after decapsulating the payload, the packet is transmitted inside the NR stack through the entry point represented by the class ``NrGnbNetDevice``.
+The packet, if received correctly at the UE, is passed to higher layers by the class ``NrUeNetDevice``.
 The path crossed by packets in the UL case is the same as the one described above but in the opposite direction.

 .. _fig-e2e: